-To understand the role of various important WRFDA options, try re-running WRFDA by changing different namelist options.
 For example, try making the WRFDA convergence criterion more stringent.
 This is achieved by reducing the value of "EPS" to e.g. 0.0001 by adding "EPS=0.0001" in the namelist.input record &wrfvar6.
-See the section Additional WRFDA exercises for more namelist options.
+See the section Additional Background Error options for more namelist options.